Sumanathilaka/Sumanathilaka/README.md

 Welcome to my GitHub profile!
 I am Deshan Koshala Sumanathilaka, a passionate researcher and lecturer specializing in Machine Translation, Computer Linguistics, Transliteration, Machine Learning, and Bioinformatics.
 I believe in the power of technology to solve complex problems and improve our lives.

 Education
+PhD(Reading), Swansea University, Wales, United Kingdom.

-Master of Science in University of Colombo (2023) Thesis:Swa Bhasha: Romanized Sinhala to Sinhala Reverse Transliteration using a Hybrid Approach
+Master of Science in University of Colombo (2023)
+Thesis: Swa Bhasha: Romanized Sinhala to Sinhala Reverse Transliteration Using a Hybrid Approach

 Bachelor of Technology in Computer Science and Engineering National Institute of Technology Calicut, India

 Professional Experience

-I am currently working as a lecturer at the Informatics Institute of Technology.
-In this role, I am actively involved in shaping the minds of the future generation of technologists while conducting cutting-edge research in my areas of expertise.
+I work as a Visiting lecturer at the Informatics Institute of Technology.
+In this role, I am actively involved in shaping the minds of future technologists while conducting cutting-edge research in my areas of expertise.

 Research Interests